EddyIAM/Lab/Hardware setup.md

 ## Windows Hardware Setup

-The Windows systems are currently hand installed via USB.
+The Windows desktop was hand installed via USB and then cloned using CloneZilla for easy re-imaging.

 ## Linux Hardware Setup

-The Linux NUCs are deployed via Ubuntu MAAS.
+The Linux NUCs were initially deployed via Ubuntu MAAS but it's now offline so any new boxes, or rebuilds, will have to be done by hand.

 ## Raspberry PI Setup